Why do this problem?

 Now that we know that shape, how will that help?

 What does that tell us?
 How do we know?

 How are you keeping track of what you have done?

 Learners could make up their own problem using shapes as symbols and test it on a friend.
 The problem Different Deductions

 requires similar thinking processes to this problem and would be a good one for pupils to try next.

-Children might find it easiest to have numbered counters or cards available so that they can physically form the sums to check their reasoning.
+Children might find it easiest to have numbered counters or cards available so that they can physically form the calculations to check their reasoning.
 You might want to support their recording by giving out this sheet

-Alternatively, this sheet has a copy of the question and space for recording (thank you to Rose Prentice for sharing it with us).
+has a copy of the question and space for recording (thank you to Rose Prentice for sharing it with us).